Klortiz/cse15l-lab-reports/lab4.md

 File is eddited, Thank you, next!

 ## 8) Run the tests, demonstrating that they now succeed.
-I didn't want to type the above command to compile all java files and run the JUnit files (`javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` and `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTest`) so I just move the `<up>` arrow key until I found them in my history and pressed `<Enter>` for both of them (we need to compile java again because we made a change).
+I didn't want to type the above command to compile all java files and run the JUnit files (`javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` and `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTest`) so I just move the `<up>` arrow key until I found them in my history (about 13 times in total) and pressed `<Enter>` for both of them.
+> Note that the reason why we need to compile java again because we made a change.

 ![image](https://user-images.githubusercontent.com/122419405/221388691-14819aad-c77f-4783-a8d9-41bb09883362.png)
 It passes!